aviaryan/gcide-dictionary-json/README.md

 The uncompressed, formatted dictionary json files arranged alphabetically are inside the [json_files](json_files/) folder.
 The compressed all-in-one file is [dictionary.json](dictionary.json).

-The basic structure of this dictionary is -
+The basic structure of these files is like

 ```javascript
 "word1": [